amch-med23/printf/Doc/Documentation.md

 The function returns the total number of characters successfully printed (excluding the null-terminator), or -1 if an error occurs.

 Supported Format Specifiers:

-The _printf() function deals with the following formats The _printf() function supports the following format specifiers:
+The _printf() function deals with the following formats

 %c: Character format specifier.
 %s: String format specifier.